 We now discuss how to identify the center 1-form electric symmetry.
 The lines in the bulk TQFT are given by the Drinfeld center $\FZ(\Rep(G))$ (see \Cref{def:drinfeld}).
 We will now determine which bulk lines can terminate on the $\Rep(H)$-boundary.
 These are the lines that are permitted to end on the boundary, and thus label end points of the blue lines in \Cref{fig:ending}, which are codimension-2 boundary operators.

 In the case where the bulk TQFT is constructed from a fusion category $\cC$, a (1+1)d boundary is determined by a commutative algebra object $\mathcal{A} \in \FZ(\cC)$.
 The category $\Bimod_{\cA|\cA}(\cC)$ describes bulk lines that satisfy a Dirichlet boundary condition on top boundary of \Cref{fig:ending}.
-The lines permitted to end on the boundary are those contained in the algebra object, and as a result, those that become the vacuum line on the boundary.
+The lines permitted to end on the boundary are those contained in the algebra object, and as a result, those that contain the vacuum line as a summand on the boundary.
+The `ending' operator on the boundary is given by the projection to the vacuum line.
 The symmetry breaking in \Cref{lemma:symflat} has been studied in the case of finite $G$, and used to classify gapped/gapless phases in (1+1)d and higher (2+1)d \cite{Bhardwaj:2023idu,Bhardwaj:2023fca,Bhardwaj:2023bbf,Bhardwaj:2024qrf,Bhardwaj:2024qiv,Bhardwaj:2025piv,Wen:2023otf,Wen:2024qsg,Wen:2025thg}.

 This procedure is difficult to replicate in the continuous case.
-Instead, we notice that the endable lines, those which are trivialized on the boundary, are equivalently those that appear in the fiber of the map $\FZ(\cC)\to \Bimod_{\cA|\cA}(\cC)$.
+Instead, we notice that if a line is trivialized on the boundary, then it is certainly endable\footnote{This is not a necessary condition: a line may be endable, in the sense that it has a morphism to the vacuum line, even if it is not trivialized by the bulk-boundary map.}.
+Lines which are trivialized on the boundary are equivalently those that appear in the fiber of the map $\FZ(\cC)\to \Bimod_{\cA|\cA}(\cC)$.
 Then we instead proceed by showing that the expected broken electric center $1$-form symmetry appears in the fiber of $\FZ(\Rep(G))\rightarrow \End_{\Rep(G)}(\Rep(H))$, induced by the Morita equivalence of $\cC$ and $\Bimod_{\cA|\cA}(\cC)$.
 This result follows from \Cref{thm:fiber}.
 This agrees with the $1$-form symmetry breaking that flat $G$-gauge theory.

 \begin{corollary} $Z(H)$ is contained faithfully within the bulk lines of $\FZ(\Rep(G))$ that may be ended on the boundary determined by $\Rep(H)$. \end{corollary}